astaniano/hat/webSecAcademy/advancedTopics/webCachePoisoning/cacheImplementationFlaws.md

 We try `Accept-encoding`, at the end we append: `, fasdfsdfsdf` and the response is returned from the cache Last thing we can try is `Origin` header, with the value e.g.: `https://cachebusterrandom.com` and we get `x-cache: miss` which means the response is not returned from the cache, and the response is now cached

-If we make a request:
+If we make the request:
 ```bash
 GET /?cb=VVVV
 ...